 by Border Foods

 After undergoing extensive damage from a fire, we’re excited to announce that our Burlingame Taco Bell (1819 28th St. SW) in Wyoming, MI is back in business and better than ever!
-Burlingame hosted a small friends and family event January 30 to kick off reopening — exactly one year after the incident.
+Burlingame hosted a small friends and family event January 30 to kick off reopening — exactly one year after .

 It started with an early morning phone call no one wants to receive.
 In January 2022, Area Coach Connie Horan picked up her phone to find out that her Burlingame Taco Bell had caught fire.